Micro-volunteering can help your cause

 - A means to motivate and engage existing long-term volunteers, by offering new and different opportunities

-For example, although micro volunteering can make it easier to get involved in a charity's work, many micro actions still exclude some people — such as the unskilled or those without access to a computer.
+Although micro-volunteering can make it easier to get involved in a charity's work, for example, many micro-actions still exclude some people—such as the unskilled or those without access to a computer.

 Micro volunteering trends

-When it comes to defining tasks, be sure that you're assigning volunteers where help is genuinely needed, rather than packaging up activities for the sake of it.
+When it comes to defining tasks, be sure that you are assigning volunteers where help is genuinely needed, rather than packaging up activities for the sake of it.
 Any volunteer who spends time on something they feel isn't making a difference will be quickly put off.

-What types of activities could you outsource through micro volunteering?
-Start by considering these examples from the Institute of Volunteering Research and NCVO:
+What types of activities could you outsource through micro-volunteering?
+Consider these examples from the Institute of Volunteering Research and NCVO:

 Campaigning and communication